debops/debops/docs/ansible/roles/ansible_plugins/getting-started.rst

 Note that the per-project :file:`.debops.cfg` configuration file is only supported when the ``debops`` Python module is installed.
-Users who install DebOps via Ansible Galaxy should use the global configuration directories described above.
+Users who install DebOps via Ansible Galaxy should use a :file:`.debops.yml` file (or a :file:`.debops.json` / :file:`.debops.toml` alternative) described above, or the global configuration directories.